The Office of Scholarly Engagement (OSE) is a primary source of student funding for:

 HMS students can apply for OSE reimbursement of some travel expenses to selected clinical elective exchange sites, research abroad, and research outside of New England.
 Students are expected to have their own funding to cover their remaining expenses.
 Contact the OSE for advice on external funding for clinical electives abroad.

 London Society students can apply to the OSE for matching funding for three-month summer research projects pursued at the end of their first year.
 Mentors are expected to provide shared stipend funding to their students.
 Contact Patricia Cunningham for more information.

 Community Service Funding

 Students can apply for OSE stipend funding to coordinate and implement sustainable community service projects taking place during the academic or calendar year.
 Projects may be completed over a minimum of three months (200 hours) or can span up to a full academic year (350+ hours).
-Existing community service projects can be found on the OSE website (eCommons ID required to access).
+Existing community service projects can be found on the OSE website HarvardKey password is required.
 Students may develop and propose new service projects, which will be carefully scrutinized for a clearly justified, value-added contribution.